-Florida Sales Tax Guide
+Florida Sales Tax in a Word

 Florida Sales Tax Contacts

 The Florida Department of Revenue (DOR) manages the sales tax in the state.
 Just like a guide at a theme park, they're there to make sure everything runs smoothly and provide assistance when needed.